-Call your provider if you or your child develops the symptoms of strep throat.
-Also, call if symptoms do not get better within 24 to 48 hours of starting treatment.
+Contact your provider if you or your child develops the symptoms of strep throat.
+Also, contact your provider if symptoms do not get better within 24 to 48 hours of starting treatment.

 Most people with strep can spread the infection to others until they have been on antibiotics for 24 to 48 hours.
 They should stay home from school, daycare, or work until they have been on antibiotics for at least a day.